davidtorres1818/ILSR6V1/README.md

     The test statistic is dK.

-A bootstrap procedure to reproduce the distribution of these statistics under the corresponding null hypothesis is proposed in… This procedure provides the approximation of the critical values cK and cH of the test statistics dH and dK, respectively.
+A bootstrap procedure to reproduce the distribution of these statistics under the corresponding null hypothesis is proposed in … This procedure provides the approximation of the critical values cK and cH of the test statistics dH and dK, respectively.
 Additionally, confidence bands for the functional statistics H(t) and K(t) can be computed (determined by